-By submitting your application, you agree to the Rules, Terms and Conditions below
+By submitting your registration, you agree to the Eligibility, Confidentiality and Media Disclaimer conditions listed below

 Final application deadline is 11:59 PM, Oct 18

 Participation is free and includes an orientation session, four 60 to 75-minute weekly (recorded) workshops, and a live judging session for finalists.

 To register you should be a student or recent graduate (within 3 years) from a degree-seeking program at Cascadia Region (WA, OR, ID, AK, and BC) high school, college, or university.

 Teams must be student led.
 Eligible students can form a team with non-students, but for the sake of this competition, non-students will be considered as advisors.
 Advisors cannot present at the ZWH, nor can they receive any prize money.

 Cross-disciplinary teams are highly encouraged.
 The most successful teams have members with various skill sets from various departments, including liberal arts, sciences, built environments, law, engineering, business, policy, etc. We encourage diversity in your team in every way possible.

 The competition entry must be developed during the student’s tenure at their institution.
 Students working with outside entrepreneurs must create their own original business ideas and have responsibility for their own portion of the business.
 In this case students must have an ownership stake in the business or the potential for equity or employment.

 If the team or company entering the competition is revenue positive, actual annual revenue cannot exceed $25k.
 (Please note this is different than the company’s projected revenue.
 This rule does not apply to projected revenue.)